 My pregnancy and labor wouldn’t have been as great as they were had they not been for the following people who really pushed me to trust myself through it all.
 I so highly recommend them to anyone in the SoCal area:

-My midwife, Debbie at Tribe Midwifery who now feels like a friend to me.
+Tribe Midwifery who now feels like a friend to me.
 So grateful for her cool and collected yet reaffirming and encouraging personality.

-My doula and birth photographer, Lauren Guilford, who kept me centered the entire time.
+Lauren Guilford, who kept me centered the entire time.
 I love love love having her at my births and can’t imagine having to push out a baby without her.

-Kathy Killebrew with Imagine Your Birth.
+Imagine Your Birth.
 We took her full class with Eli’s pregnancy and it rocked my world.
 It made me wish I was a doula or midwife because dang, birth is amazing and the more you know about it, the more incredible it is.
 We took a one day refresher shortly before Theo was born.

-My chiropractors at Focus Chiropractic who made this pregnancy pain free.
+Focus Chiropractic who made this pregnancy pain free.
 Getting adjusted is one of my favorite things while pregnant.
 I so highly recommend it to every pregnant mama.
 It will make your pregnancy and labor so much better.